 When working with cylinders with any cushion, it is vital to consider the possibility of pressure intensification.
 To reduce the cylinder speed, the exiting flow must be restricted so that the incoming flow reaches the maximum pressure.
 However, because of the area difference on each piston side, the exiting flow will not be the same pressure as the incoming flow.

-On the extend-side, also known as the blind or cap end, the fluid under pressure acts on the full bore diameter of the cylinder.
-On the retract- or rod-side, the fluid under pressure does not act on the center area because of the rod; it only acts on the annular area between the rod and bore.
-The ratio of the extend-area to the retract area is known as the cylinder ratio.
-The cylinder ratio is typically in the range of 2:1 to 3:1, but if the rod is large relative to the bore, it can be as high as 10:1 (figure 4).
+On the extend side, also called the blind or cap end, the fluid under pressure acts on the full-bore diameter of the cylinder.
+On the retract or rod side, the fluid does not act on the center area because of the rod.
+It only acts on the annular area between the rod and the bore.
+The ratio of the extend area to the retract area is known as the cylinder ratio.
+This ratio is typically in the range of 2:1 to 3:1, but it can be as high as 10:1 if the rod is large relative to the bore (figure 4).

 If the pressure is controlled by a main system relief set at 3,000 psi (207 bar) and the cylinder has a ratio of 2:1, when the cylinder is retracting and the cushion is active, the rod side pressure increases to 3,000 psi (207 bar).
 Because the extend side area is greater by a factor of two, the resulting pressure on the extend side is calculated by dividing by two, or 1,500 psi (103 bar).

 This pressure is used to design the control orifice size in the piston for the designed flow rate.
-If the same cylinder has a cushion at full extend and the extend side pressure increases to 3,000 psi (207 bar), the resulting pressure on the rod side is 6,000 psi (414 bar).
-This higher pressure is completely contained within the cylinder and is not measured with a cylinder port gauge, nor can it be prevented or limited with the addition of an external relief valve.
+If the same cylinder has a cushion at full extend and the extend-side pressure increases to 3,000 psi (207 bar), the resulting pressure on the rod side becomes 6,000 psi (414 bar).
+This higher pressure is completely contained within the cylinder.
+It is not measured with a cylinder port gauge, nor can it be prevented or limited with an external relief valve.

-In addition to using this pressure to determine the orifice diameter, this higher pressure must also be considered when selecting seals, tube wall thickness, and head retention methods to prevent cylinder failure.
-If the cylinder has a relatively large diameter rod and therefore a high cylinder ratio, it may not be economically feasible to design the cylinder for the resulting rod side pressure even at low system pressures.
+In addition to using this pressure to determine the orifice diameter, it must also be considered when selecting seals, tube-wall thickness, and head-retention methods.
+These factors help prevent cylinder failure.
+If the cylinder has a large-diameter rod and therefore a high cylinder ratio, design challenges increase.
+It may not be economically feasible to design the cylinder for the resulting rod-side pressure, even at low system pressures.

-It may be necessary to add a relief valve set at a lower pressure specifically for the extend-side of the cylinder.
-If that will not provide adequate extend-force, the cylinder may not be a good candidate for a cushion at full extend and deceleration should be accomplished by a different method.
+It may be necessary to add a relief valve set at a lower pressure specifically for the extend side of the cylinder.
+If that setup does not provide enough extend-force, the cylinder may not be a good candidate for a cushion at full extend.
+In that case, deceleration should be handled by a different method.

-Although removing the potential for incorrect adjustment may be a benefit in some applications, in others the benefits of adjustment outweigh the risk.
-It is possible to adapt the cushion piston design to accommodate an adjustment valve in the end cap or head gland for these applications.
+Removing the potential for incorrect adjustment can be a benefit in some applications.
+In others, however, the benefits of adjustment outweigh the risk.
+It is also possible to adapt the cushion-piston design for these applications.
+The end cap or head gland can be modified to accommodate an adjustment valve.

 Maintaining Cylinder Cushioning and Protecting Your Equipment